Standing watch over the village of the same name, Corfe Castle is an iconic and striking ruin, synonymous with the Isle

 Various events are held at the castle throughout the year, including:

 - Viking and Saxon reenactments – A weekend of history brought to life.
 See the Siege of Wareham unfold in the castle grounds and explore the living history displays, including trying your hand at archery

 - Open-air cinema – As part of the annual Purbeck Film Festival, ‘Stars Under the Stars’ screenings are typically shown in the castle grounds over three days in August

 - Open-air theatre – Live performances in the castle grounds by a variety of theatre groups.
 Past performances include a range of well-loved Shakespeare plays; Frankenstein; and Ali Baba and the Forty Thieves

 - Easter fun – An egg-hunt with a difference.
-Explore the castle ruins to claim your egg at the end
+Explore the castle ruins to claim your egg or prize at the end

 - Spooky fun at Halloween – Join in on a pumpkin-hunt, craft activities and teddy zip-wire

 - Christmas carols in the castle – Complete with magical lanterns, string lights and burning braziers